Yashsingh9616/yashsingh9616.github.io/_posts/2024-6-4-Devops-Training.md

 date: 2024-06-03
 ---

-**This is my training content!**(03-06-2024)
+**This is my training content!**
+**(03-06-2024)**

 - **What is kernel and its functions?**
     ---
-     - The Linux® kernel is the main component of a Linux operating system (OS) and is the core interface between a computer’s hardware and its processes.
+     - The Linux® kernel is the main component of a Linux operating system (OS) and is the core interface between, a computer’s hardware and its processes.
      - It communicates between the 2, managing resources as efficiently as possible.
      - The kernel is so named because—like a seed inside a hard shell—it exists within the
-     - OS and controls all the major functions of the hardware, whether it’s a phone, laptop, server, or any other kind of computer.
+     - OS and controls all the major functions of the hardware, whether it’s a phone, laptop, server, or any, other kind of computer.

   - **What the kernel does**
     ---